magomimmo/modern-cljs/doc/tutorial-20.md

 14 directories, 15 files
 ```

-We have two main directories, `project` and `testing`, and they both
+It has two main directories, `project` and `testing`, and they both
 contain a specific `project.clj`.
 First, let's take a look at the one
 in the `project` directory.